Summary

 $(RM) oef1.o oef1 oef2.o oef2

 This for instance specifies the C++ compiler to be used (the CXX variable), which compilation flags should be appended (CXXFLAGS) and how the different "targets" should be created or cleaned up.
-To build the defult target (all) you just type make on the command line and all is done automatically for you.
+To build the default target (all) you just type make on the command line and all is done automatically for you.
 If you really want to know more, read some GNU make documentation.

 Although functional, the above example will not track dependencies between source files and header files.
 I.e.: it does not know which source files need to be recompiled if some header files are modified.